-A sibling is defined as a brother or sister, half brother or sister, adopted brother or sister, stepbrother or sister, foster brother or sister where care has been arranged by a local authority, or the child of the parent/carer's partner, and in every case, the child should be living at the same address.
+A sibling is defined as a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, foster brother or sister where care has been arranged by a local authority, or the child of the parent/carer's partner, and in every case, the child should be living at the same address.
 Where the applicant lives at more than one address the sibling must also live at the same address for the majority of the school week.
+The sibling's address will be verified by the school.
 The sibling must be in the school at the time of application and be likely to remain in the school at the proposed date of admission.